 - Members who are 12 years and under, do not need to socially distance with each other during the workshop however we will be operating a policy of reduced contact during sessions and ask all participants to follow instructions from tutors.

-- PACE staff will wear masks while moving around the building and while organising drop off/pickups but may not wear them during sessions.
+- PACE staff will wear face coverings while moving around the building and while organising drop off/pickups but may not wear them during sessions with under 12s.
 PACE tutors will endeavour to keep a 2-metre distance from young people during the sessions where this is possible.
 If there is a need to come into closer contact with a young person, tutors will wear a mask.

 - No food or drink will be allowed in session, apart from your own water bottle.
 Please ensure that it is labelled with your name to avoid contamination.